bronson-s/BlackjackProject/README.md

 Having to think through the different potential Objects (nouns) and how they interact with each other was helpful in understanding Object oriented design.

+## Notes
+The console outputs are designed to be minimal for game functionality for the time being.
+I plan on adjusting outputs to looks nicer after adding some extra features to the game.

 #### How to Run
 To play blackjack user must run as java program within a JRE.
 Upon starting the users and the players hands are populated with 2 cards each.
 Only the dealers